xcfox/react-tile-pane/docs/README.md

 `isRow` is used to declare whether the panes is displayed as a row or a column.
 If the item of `names` dictionary in children's array, it displayed as a Multi-Tag Pane.

+> Note: Each name can only appear in the layout at most once.

 ## Container

 ```tsx